ARTICLE CATEGORIES

 • EOs also possess neuroprotective, anti-aging potentials and are effective in dementia, epilepsy, anxiety, and other neurological disorders.

-• It is important that EOs which are effective on multiple targets (multi-potent agents) must be screed to find more effective drugs in comparison to the currently available drugs which have limited efficacy and are useful for symptomatic relief only.
+• It is important that EOs that are effective on multiple targets (multi-potent agents) must be screened to find more effective drugs in comparison to the currently available drugs which have limited efficacy and are useful for symptomatic relief only.

 • Anti-aging EOs will be more effective in the prevention of these neurological disorders.